adityamehra/Machine-Learning/titanic/README.md

 ## Introduction and Foundations
 ## Project: Titanic Survival Exploration

-In 1912, the ship RMS Titanic struck an iceberg on its maiden voyage and sank, resulting in the deaths of most of its passengers and crew.
-In this introductory project, we will explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survive.
-To complete this project, you will need to implement several conditional predictions and answer the questions below.
-Your project submission will be evaluated based on the completion of the code and your responses to the questions.
-> **Tip:** Quoted sections like this will provide helpful instructions on how to navigate and use an iPython notebook.

-# Getting Started
-To begin working with the RMS Titanic passenger data, we'll first need to `import` the functionality we need, and load our data into a `pandas` DataFrame.
-Run the code cell below to load our data and display the first few entries (passengers) for examination using the `.head()` function.
-> **Tip:** You can run a code cell by clicking on the cell and using the keyboard shortcut **Shift + Enter** or **Shift + Return**.
-Alternatively, a code cell can be executed using the **Play** button in the hotbar after selecting it.
-Markdown cells (text cells like this one) can be edited by double-clicking, and saved using these same shortcuts.
-[Markdown](http://daringfireball.net/projects/markdown/syntax) allows you to write easy-to-read plain text that can be converted to HTML.

 ```python
 # Import libraries necessary for this project
 import numpy as np